Octobay/docs/ROADMAP.md

 - Contracts:
   - More refactoring for better overall structure
   - Implement missing features
+    - Automatic swap to LINK for oracle payments
+    - Sending to repositories
   - Prepare token functionality
 - Gas Station Network:
   - Add support for gasless transactions for all first withdrawals